 replaced after years of wear, when they loosen or a fracture in the tooth

 occurs, requiring a crown.
 Certain medications may cause the healthy flow of

 saliva to be reduced.
 Plaque build-up can lead to decay or even worse, gum

 disease.
-And we can return your smile to its original luster with whitening
+And we can return your smile to its original luster with whitening treatments.

 To maintain good oral health, we encourage regular check-ups, good nutrition, and proper daily hygiene.
 If your gums ever start to bleed or show inflammation or your teeth become loose, please contact us immediately.